theRainyCoders/Commonplace/README.md

 # commonplace
-Includes libraries they  are useful in different projects.
+Includes libraries they  are useful in different projects....